Jayadev557/Azure-DevOps-Learning/05-Azure/03-resource-group.md

 ### Simple Interview Answer

 > A Resource Group is a logical container for related Azure resources.
 I normally organize resources based on application and environment, such as `rg-payment-prod`, so that access, governance and lifecycle management become easier.

 ---

+# Interview Question

+### What are the limitations of a Resource Group?

+### Simple Interview Answer

+> A resource can belong to only one Resource Group at a time, and a Resource Group belongs to one subscription.
+Resource Groups have their own location, but resources inside them can use different supported regions.
+Also, deleting a Resource Group can affect the resources inside it, and not every resource supports moving between Resource Groups or subscriptions.

+---